AlgoWorldNFT/algoworld-whitepaper/README.md

 ## ⚙️ Prerequisites

 -   [pre-commit](https://pre-commit.com/)
+-   [rust (cargo)](https://www.rust-lang.org/tools/install) - this step might be optional, but might be needed for MacOS users.
 ## 🚧 Contribution guideline

-This section assumes that poetry and `pre-commit` are installed and executed from the root folder of this repository.
+This section assumes that prerequisites are installed and steps below are run from the root folder of this repository.

 1. Clone the repo